CANINE DEMODECTIC MANGE

 RELAPSE?

-When relapse occurs it is often because the dog appeared to be normal and the owner did not return for the appropriate re-scrapings.
+When relapse occurs it is often because the dog appeared to be normal and treatment was discontinued before all Demodex mites were killed off.
 Relapse is always a possibility with generalized demodicosis as there is no easy way to confirm that every mite has been killed but most dogs that relapse do so within a 6-12 month period from the time they appear to have achieved cure.

 SARCOPTIC MANGE IS A COMPLETELY DIFFERENT DISEASE.